F.E.A.R. 3 marks the end of the trilogy, taking what was originally a somewhat interesting premise and burning it down to the ground!

 - Paxton Fettel is surprisingly a lot more fun to play as than the Point Man in this game.

 - It's still fun blowing shit up with the Powered Armor mechs.

 - Peter Lurie as Paxton Fettel is still fun to listen to.

 - As a horror game, it's poorly paced and the cinematics don't do much to heighten the suspense.

-- The gameplay tries to be more streamlined for casual players by adding in regenerating health and a progression system (similar to achievements), but it only makes the game come across as a generic FPS.
+- The gameplay tries to be more streamlined for casual players, but it only makes the game come across as a generic FPS.

 - Whatever scares or even creepiness the game tries to pull are incredibly weak.

 - The story and lore add very little to the series, basically culminating into a half-assed "Alma did nothing wrong" message.

 - The story in general is just awful, culminating into either one of two nonsensical endings.